-Just like every year, Apple has released the iOS 15 Beta and iPadOS 15 Beta for its eligible devices at WWDC 2021.
+Just like every year, Apple has released the iOS 15.2 Beta and iPadOS 15.2 Beta for its eligible devices at WWDC 2021.
 Both the beta versions are currently running on the first developer preview build at the time of writing this article.
 However, it’s needless to say that the early beta builds are meant for early adopters and developers only due to stability issues and bugs.
-Well, this is why the users are getting Battery Draining Issue on iOS 15/iPadOS 15 Beta.
+Well, this is why the users are getting Battery Draining Issues on iOS 15.2/iPadOS 15.2 Beta.

 Obviously, you will have to charge your device multiple times in a full day, and that will also affect your user experience.
 Additionally, it’s worth mentioning that unnecessary battery draining issues will also lead your device battery life (health) to a severe condition whatsoever.
 That means the battery on your iPhone or iPad will gonna weak really soon.